 Interestingly, the needle and syringe are now 2 of the most important tools we use in the delivery of cosmetic surgery and medicine.
 In a world filled with high-tech machinery, lasers, robots, and surgical instruments, these 2 low-tech, simple tools allow us to perform very effective and safe aesthetic improvements to the face and body, competing heavily with plastic surgery procedures.
 Nonsurgical cosmetic procedures are on the rise and are clearly outpacing surgical procedures year after year.
 So, what are the 7 ways a needle and syringe can be used to improve your look in 2017?

 - Neuromodulators: BOTOX®, Dysport® and Xeomin® are all neuromodulators.
-They are popular with my Spokane and Coeur d’Alene patients, as they block nerve impulses to specific muscle groups in the face that crease the skin.
+They are popular with my patients from Spokane and Coeur d’Alene, as they block nerve impulses to specific muscle groups in the face that crease the skin.
 The result is a smoothing effect, lifting of the brows, and occasionally the additional effect of diminishing headaches.

 - Fillers: There are multiple injectable fillers on the market.
 The most popular of these are the HA, or hyaluronic acid, fillers.
 Name brands include: JUVÉDERM VOLUMA®, JUVÉDERM® Ultra, JUVÉDERM®, JUVÉDERM® VOLLURE™, JUVÉDERM VOLBELLA®, Restylane® Lyft, Restylane®, Restylane® Silk, Restylane® Defyne, and Restylane® Refyne.
 As we age, we all lose volume in specific areas of the face.
 The volume loss comes from a slow atrophy of fat, muscle, and bone that give us 3-dimensional structure.
 These dermal fillers, or soft tissue fillers, are designed to replace this deflation and re-suspend the support structures of the face, resulting in a more youthful appearance.
 The great thing about fillers is the result is immediate.